eventql/eventql/doc/internals/replication.md

     replicate_partition(P):
     - For each segment file S in the partition P, from oldest to newest
       - Check if the segment S is (transitively) referenced by the root segment
-        - If yes, check if the segment is referenced through another major segment
+        - If yes, check if the segment is referenced through a major segment
           - If yes, delete the segment
         - If no, merge the segment into the current partition and then delete it